joshfix/cog-image-reader/README.md

 Time for COG: 164ms
 ```
 ---
-Reading an arbitrary portion of the image.
-Multiple range requests are required where the tiles are not contiguous.
+* Reading an arbitrary portion of the image.
+Multiple range requests are required where the tiles are not contiguous:
 ```
 File size: 52468640
 Reading header with size 16384